client emails on autopilot

 How does the failed-payment recovery actually work?

-Stripe Connect webhooks notify Junocal when a membership invoice fails.
-The webhook handler mirrors the state into the client's membership row as past_due.
-The client receives an email immediately with the Stripe hosted-invoice URL — they tap the URL, update their card on Stripe's checkout page, and the next payment retry succeeds.
-Stripe retries the payment three times over the following week per its default smart-retry schedule.
-If all retries fail, the studio owner receives an alert email so they can reach out personally.
-When the payment eventually succeeds, the membership flips back to active automatically.
+When a membership payment fails, Stripe tells Junocal and the membership is marked past due.
+The client gets an email right away with a secure link — they tap it, update their card on Stripe's secure checkout page, and the next payment goes through.
+Stripe retries the payment three times over the following week on its default smart-retry schedule.
+If all retries fail, the studio owner gets an alert email so they can reach out personally.
+Once the payment succeeds, the membership goes back to active automatically.

 Can I see the queue of upcoming automated emails?

 Yes.
-The /app/jobs view shows the scheduled_job queue — every email queued for delivery, with its scheduled-for timestamp, target client, and template.
-You can cancel individual jobs (rare but useful when, say, you've already personally reached out to a dormant client and the win-back email is about to fire).
+A scheduled-emails view shows every email lined up to send — with its send time, the client it's going to, and which template.
+You can cancel individual emails (rare, but useful when, say, you've already reached out to a dormant client and the win-back email is about to fire).
 Most studios leave it alone after the initial setup.

 What happens when a client unsubscribes?